LosoncziTamas/LosoncziTamas.github.io/_drafts/2020-02-22-common-mistakes.md

  - ui
 ---

-__Using a foreach loop to unparent child game objects__
+### #1: Using a foreach loop to unparent child game objects
-_Faulty version_

 ```
     foreach (Transform child in _content.transform)
     {
         _pool.ReturnItem(child.GetComponent<LevelSelectorItem>());
     }
 ```
 Here `_pool.ReturnItem()` internally invokes a `SetParent` to change the parent transform.
 On each iteration, the value of the parent `childCount` gets decremented while the index (used by the transforms `Enumerator`) gets incremented.
 Causing to unparent only half of the original child count.

-_Corrected version_
+#### Corrected version
 ```
     while (_content.childCount > 0)
     {